 Why Cut the Cable Cord?

-If you’re thinking about cutting the cable cord this year, you’re not alone.
-Streaming and cord-cutting surged during the COVID-19 crisis.
-During this time, 36% of households across the globe subscribed to streaming services for access to original content not found anywhere else, according to the GfK Consumer Life 2020 Global Tech & Digital Lifestyle Study.
+If you’re thinking about cutting the cable cord, you’re not alone.
+Streaming and cord-cutting surged during the COVID-19 crisis for access to original content that couldn’t be found elsewhere and continues to increase.

 How to Cut the Cord